West Palm Beach Spinal Cord Injury Lawyers

-Even if the accident was relatively minor, substantial spinal cord injuries can still occur.
+According to the National Spinal Cord Injury Statistical Center (NSCISC), there are approximately 17,000 new spinal cord injury cases annually, and roughly 282,000 persons are estimated to be living with SCI in the United States.
+Even if an accident affecting a person’s back is minor, substantial spinal cord injuries can still occur.
 However, these injuries often do not surface until days after the accident took place.

 Have you or someone you love suffered serious neck or back pain after being involved in an accident?
 If so, have you contacted a reputable spinal cord injury lawyer who will fight tirelessly for the justice and compensation you deserve?